sonocotta/esparagus-echo/README.md

 All in all, wakeword started to work in revision B, and although it is not as fast as say Alexa, it is truly amazing to have it working on such a small device.

 Please look at [this config](/firmware/esphome/echo-duo-b-voice-assist.yaml) to make it work.
-Note that it will also require to conifgure Home Assistant properly, you may use [this official guide](https://www.home-assistant.io/voice_control/) or community created [Youtube tutorial](https://www.youtube.com/watch?v=VAFDgib95Ls)
+Note that it will also require to conifgure Home Assistant properly, you may use [this official guide](https://www.home-assistant.io/voice_control/), [Seeeds docs](https://wiki.seeedstudio.com/respeaker_lite_ha/) or community created [Youtube tutorial](https://www.youtube.com/watch?v=VAFDgib95Ls)

 ## Hardware